deckhouse/virtualization/docs/USER_GUIDE.md

 The maximum possible number of cores is 248.

-Be careful to take these features into account when setting the sizingPolicy parameters for [VirtualMachineClass](cr.html#virtualmachineclass).

 The current VM topology (number of sockets and cores in each socket) is displayed in the VM status in the following format:

 ```yaml